The fostering application process

 Continuing the process

-We will invite you to one of our regular information meetings, and then we will arrange a home visit to undertake a detailed interview.
+After attending one our regular information meetings, we will arrange a home visit to undertake a detailed interview.

 In order to go ahead after this meeting, you will need to complete an application form.